In and Around Boston

 Stroll through the North End sipping coffee and stop in a pastry shop for a delicious cannoli.
 In the summertime, visit the SoWa market in the South End where local artists sell jewelry and paintings, with food trucks galore for lunch.
 Shakespeare on the Common – which is performed on a stage in the middle of the Boston Common with the city as a backdrop – is something not to be missed on a warm summer evening.

 And if art or theater is not your thing, Boston is the place to be for sports!
-Visit Fenway Park for a frank, or cozy up to skates and pucks flying on the ice at the TD Garden.
+Visit Fenway Park for a frank and baseball as it's meant to be, or cozy up to skates and pucks flying on the ice at the TD Garden.

 While Boston is a vibrant, young city that offers unlimited things to do, it is also in the heart of New England.
 Known for beautiful rocky beaches, fall foliage hiking, white-water rafting, camping, biking trails, and skiing, there are numerous destinations to explore with outdoor adventures just a quick drive or train ride from Boston.